DeibydBarragan/eps-rest-api/README.md

 now you can test the API with Postman or another client on this url http://localhost:8000/api

-**5. Then, in another terminal go to the root folder and run the followind**
+**5. Then, in another terminal go to the root folder and run the following**

 `cd client`